 Commercial gas pizza oven advanced technologies:

-- The commercial gas oven is fully compatible with wood as primary or secondary fuel source.
-The pizza oven works on an atmospheric burner principle, where combustion takes place just as it does with wood.
-There is a natural draw of air through the pizza oven opening, and the flame created by the burners is silent, widely diffused and very bright.
-This natural combustion delivers uniform cooking, high-performance “wood-like” flavors, and low maintenance costs compared with burner element, infrared panels or fan-assisted burners.
+- The commercial gas oven is fully compatible with wood as the primary or secondary fuel source.
+The pizza oven works on an atmospheric burner principle, where combustion takes place, just as it does with wood.
+There is a natural draw of air through the pizza oven opening, and the flame created by the burners is silent, widely diffused, and very bright.
+This natural combustion delivers uniform cooking, high-performance “wood-like” flavors, and low maintenance costs compared with a burner element, infrared panels, or fan-assisted burners.

-- Two independent flame sources provide quick, and uniform heating of the entire oven dome and floor.
-A primary flame, which is used for maintaining the oven temperature; and a secondary flame used for quickly bringing the oven to cooking temperature, and for dealing with peak cooking periods.
+- Two independent flame sources provide quick and uniform heating of the entire oven dome and floor.
+A primary flame, which is used for maintaining the oven temperature; and a secondary flame used for quickly bringing the oven to cooking temperature, and for supporting peak cooking periods.

 - Oven temperature is controlled electronically, giving the restaurant owner and chef easy control over cooking temperatures.
 The digital display shows the target temperature and the actual oven temperature.

 - The gas burner has a pilot-less ignition, further reducing fuel consumption.
 The electronic ignitor only fires when a set point triggers an event.

 - Four (4) set points allow the chef to control fuel costs by adjusting the secondary burner to operate as a supplemental (low flame) or on a primary (high flame) setting.
 This feature enables the chef to control the bake within a broad range of 500° Fahrenheit to above 900° Fahrenheit, depending on your menu/recipe.